MicrosoftDocs/azure-docs/articles/digital-twins/how-to-create-custom-sdks.md

 # Create custom SDKs for Azure Digital Twins using AutoRest

-Right now, the only published data plane SDKs for interacting with the Azure Digital Twins APIs are for .NET (C#), JavaScript, and Java.
-You can read about these SDKs, and the APIs in general, in [*How-to: Use the Azure Digital Twins APIs and SDKs*](how-to-use-apis-sdks.md).
-If you are working in another language, this article will show you how to generate your own data plane SDK in the language of your choice, using AutoRest.
+If you need to work with Azure Digital Twins using a language that does not have a [published Azure Digital Twins SDK](how-to-use-apis-sdks.md), this article will show you how to use AutoRest to generate your own SDK in the language of your choice.

->[!NOTE]
-> You can also use AutoRest to generate a control plane SDK if you would like.
-To do this, complete the steps in this article using the latest **control plane Swagger** (OpenAPI) file from the [control plane Swagger folder](https://github.com/Azure/azure-rest-api-specs/tree/master/specification/digitaltwins/resource-manager/Microsoft.DigitalTwins/) instead of the data plane one.
+The examples in this article show the creation of a [data plane SDK](how-to-use-apis-sdks.md#overview-data-plane-apis), but this process will work for generating a  [control plane SDK](how-to-use-apis-sdks.md#overview-control-plane-apis) as well.

 ## Set up your machine